explosion/spaCy/extra/DEVELOPER_DOCS/Satellite Packages.md

 - [spacy-transformers](https://github.com/explosion/spacy-transformers): A wrapper for the [HuggingFace Transformers](https://huggingface.co/docs/transformers/index) library, this handles the extensive conversion necessary to coordinate spaCy&#39;s powerful `Doc` representation, training pipeline, and the Transformer embeddings.
 When released, this was known as `spacy-pytorch-transformers`, but it changed to the current name when HuggingFace update the name of their library as well.
 - [spacy-huggingface-hub](https://github.com/explosion/spacy-huggingface-hub): This package has a CLI script for uploading a packaged spaCy pipeline (created with `spacy package`) to the [Hugging Face Hub](https://huggingface.co/models).
 - [spacy-alignments](https://github.com/explosion/spacy-alignments): A wrapper for the tokenizations library (mentioned below) with a modified build system to simplify cross-platform wheel creation.
 Used in spacy-transformers for aligning spaCy and HuggingFace tokenizations.
 - [spacy-experimental](https://github.com/explosion/spacy-experimental): Experimental components that are not quite ready for inclusion in the main spaCy library.
 Usually there are unresolved questions around their APIs, so the experimental library allows us to expose them to the community for feedback before fully integrating them.
 - [spacy-lookups-data](https://github.com/explosion/spacy-lookups-data): A repository of linguistic data, such as lemmas, that takes up a lot of disk space.
 Originally created to reduce the size of the spaCy core library.
 This is mainly useful if you want the data included but aren&#39;t using a pretrained pipeline; for the affected languages, the relevant data is included in pretrained pipelines directly.
 - [coreferee](https://github.com/explosion/coreferee): Coreference resolution for English, French, German and Polish, optimised for limited training data and easily extensible for further languages.
 Used as a spaCy pipeline component.
 - [spacy-stanza](https://github.com/explosion/spacy-stanza): This is a wrapper that allows the use of Stanford&#39;s Stanza library in spaCy.
 - [spacy-streamlit](https://github.com/explosion/spacy-streamlit): A wrapper for the Streamlit dashboard building library to help with integrating [displaCy](https://spacy.io/api/top-level/#displacy).
 - [spacymoji](https://github.com/explosion/spacymoji): A library to add extra support for emoji to spaCy, such as including character names.
-- [thinc-apple-ops](https://github.com/explosion/thinc-apple-ops): A special backend for OSX that uses Apple&#39;s native libraries for improved performance.
 - [os-signpost](https://github.com/explosion/os-signpost): A Python package that allows you to use the `OSSignposter` API in OSX for performance analysis.
 - [spacy-ray](https://github.com/explosion/spacy-ray): A wrapper to integrate spaCy with Ray, a distributed training framework.
 Currently a work in progress.